Ultan-Kearns/AppliedProject/Sprints.md

 + Finish Majority of Technology review(DONE)
 # Sprint 7 (1st February - 10th February)
 + Check registration and do form validation(Done)
-+ fix forgot password(need to get it updated to work with hash, maybe add link to page where user can update their existing hashed password)
++ fix forgot password(Create a random pass then hash and update user pass then send in email)
-+ fix up loans by making sure the user has at least 25% of loan amount and has no active loans
++ fix up loans by making sure the user has at least 25% of loan amount and user can only have 5 loans(Done)
 + Add loan amount to balance(Done)
-+ Add new Transaction when loan is created
++ Add new Transaction when loan is created(Done)
 + Ensure delete function deletes all the info on user and ensure user cannot delete account if they have open loans
 + Allow change of username and update all statements and loans
 + Finish Tech Review(Done)